 We love our essential oils but do our animal friends?
-Are they safe, should we use them or should we avoid them completely?
+Are they safe around our pets or should we use them or should we avoid them completely?

 Whether you’re unwinding after a long day or in need of some rejuvenation and inspiration, adopting essential oils into your daily routine can promote wonders both physically and mentally.
 The use and popularity of these essential oils has grown well beyond aromatherapists, with many brands now adding them to skin/beauty products as well as household items.
 Their benefits are endless and few can deny their powerful effect on our daily lives.

 Oil Essentials - 101